bugparty/obsidian-wordpress-reloaded/README.md

-# obsidian-wordpress
+# obsidian-wordpress-reloaded

+This is a maintained fork of the [original obsidian-wordpress plugin](https://github.com/devbean/obsidian-wordpress).

+## Why this fork?

+The original plugin is no longer actively maintained.
+This fork aims to:
+- Keep the plugin up-to-date with Obsidian's latest API
+- Fix bugs and issues
+- Add new features
+- Provide active maintenance and support

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="BuyMeACoffee" width="100">](https://www.buymeacoffee.com/devbean)

 This plugin makes you publish Obsidian documents to WordPress.

-There are some introduction videos you can watch:
+There are some introduction videos you can watch (from the original plugin):
 * [YouTube (Chinese) by 简睿学堂-emisjerry](https://youtu.be/7YECfr_W1WM)
 * [Bilibili (Chinese) by 简睿学堂-emisjerry](https://www.bilibili.com/video/BV1FT411A77m/?vd_source=8d3e1ef8cd3aab146af84cfad2f5076f)

+## Features

+All features from the original plugin, plus:
+- Upload raw markdown content (new)
+- More features coming soon...

 ## Usages